codepath/android_guides/Google-Maps-API-v2-Usage.md

 }
 ```

-In order to support click events on the marker have you parent activity implement `OnClusterItemClickListener`:
+In order to support click events on the marker have your parent activity implement `OnClusterItemClickListener`:

 ```
 public class MapActivity extends AppCompatActivity implements ClusterManager.OnClusterItemClickListener<MyItem>{